enspiral/handbook/guides/activation-programme.md

   * join a working group
   * give feedback on the activation programme
 * Enspiral people
-  * attend an in person enspiral event
+  * attend an in person Enspiral event
-  * interview an old timer
+  * interview an old timer (even better, make a podcast!)
 * Enspiral culture and ideas
   * write a blog post
   * create a loomio thread